sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
-This project seeks to forecast number of people infected and number of deaths caused by COVID-19 for a time duration of 14-days based on historical data from JHU.
+This project seeks to forecast number of people infected and number of caused by COVID-19 for a time duration of 14-days based on historical data from JHU.
 I will be using Amazon SageMaker DeepAR forecasting algorithm, a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN)